SashaAlderson/Kneron_yolov3_inference/README.md

 ```
 Use code from notebook to run this script on COCO images with multiple models until all predictions are made.
 # mAP
-After all procedures in notebook are done, use https://github.com/rafaelpadilla/review_object_detection_metrics  to evaluate mAP.
+When all procedures in notebook are done, use https://github.com/rafaelpadilla/review_object_detection_metrics  to evaluate mAP.
 All required files located under /workspace/COCO/val2017.
 Your results will look similar to:
 ![mAp](https://user-images.githubusercontent.com/84590713/130577377-9859270e-e06f-4fa0-92ff-b9bd48d0b1de.png)